 3. Probing questions and honesty

 You should feel they are really delving into the role and not afraid to ask challenging questions.
 If there are aspects of the company, salary, job or the candidate spec that are a concern they should tactfully tell you.
+However they should also definitely give you the impression they are enthusiastic and understand the attractions of the role and employer.

 4. Attentive but not pushy